Last Updated on by mitchrezman

 You were rather optimistic stating they cost $50.
 I was billed $75 and an additional vet visit of $42 for each shot.

 I also was advised to separate my two male love birds into separate cages.
 That ended up making the issue worse for Beaker (he started plucking the neck too).
-Separation started a plucking problem with lovebird #2 (Gonzo).
+The separation started a plucking problem with lovebird #2 (Gonzo).
 Gonzo just plucked his neck but stopped when I put them together again.

 They are back together now but I still worry about Beaker.
 I think the falling happens when he is very active, he rests for a bit and then is OK.